CBEP-SoCB/Presumpscot_WQ_sum/README.md

 Presumpscot River Watch and Presumpscot Land Trust have led volunteer-based monitoring of water quality in the Presumpscot watershed for a couple of decades.
-More recently, the progam has added monitoring of the Stroudwater watersheds.
+More recently, the program has added monitoring of the Stroudwater watersheds.

 Data collected focuses on bacteria (*E. coli* ) and dissolved oxygen levels.